The Wolfgang Press: The Burden of Mules (1983)

 After Mass split, Allen and Cox continued working together.
-The influence of Metal Box was apparent in their live shows of the time and in their first recording as the Wolfgang Press, the 1983 album The Burden of Mules.
-Trouser Press describes it as "dark and cacophonous, an angry, intense slab of post-punk gloom that is best left to its own (de)vices"; the AllMusic Guide to Electronica describes some tracks as "so morose and vehement as to verge on self-parody."
+The Burden of Mules was described by Trouser Press as "dark and cacophonous, an angry, intense slab of post-punk gloom that is best left to its own (de)vices"; the AllMusic Guide to Electronica describes some tracks as "so morose and vehement as to verge on self-parody."
 ZigZag was more positive, regarding the album as an artistic success and an "emphatic statement."
 The band's career retrospective compilation, Everything Is Beautiful, contains no tracks from the album.

 Guest musicians included Richard Thomas (Dif Juz), David Steiner (In Camera) and guitarist and percussionist Andrew Gray, who soon joined the band.

 Early EPs

 The EPs Scarecrow, Water and Sweatbox followed, produced by Robin Guthrie.
 These were later compiled (with some remixed versions) as The Legendary Wolfgang Press and Other Tall Stories.
 The AllMusic Guide to Electronica describes Scarecrow as "a lighter, more streamlined affair", Water as spotlighting "ominously sparse torch songs", and Sweatbox as "deconstructionist pop".